NicolasHug/Surprise/doc/source/notation_standards.rst

 * :math:`N_u^k(i)` : the :math:`k` nearest neighbors of item :math:`i` that
   are rated by user :math:`u`.
 This set is computed using a :py:mod:`similarity metric <surprise.similarities>`.

+.. rubric:: References

+Here are the papers used as references in the documentation.
+Links to pdf files where added when possible.
+A simple Google search should lead you easily to the missing ones :)

+.. bibliography:: refs.bib
+  :all: